MoveOnOrg/handbook/docs/MEETINGS_WHEN_AND_HOW.md

 ## How we run meetings

+### Notes
+- All meetings have a notes doc that is shared with participants before and after the meeting.
+This becomes a useful artifact for remembering past decisions made, and for catching up people whose connection dropped during the meeting, or happened to be out the day of the meeting.
+- Recurring meetings share a growing notes doc with dated sections.
+This becomes an artifact documenting the team's work and focus over time.

+### Roles
 To make meetings work in an all-remote environment, and for all personality types, we require that each meetings have attendees taking the following roles:
 1. Facilitator: runs the agenda, decides who speaks when
 1. Note-taker: captures meeting notes inline with the Process / Agenda
 1. Time-keeper: ensures agenda sections and the overally meeting runs on time, to be respectful of everyone's time

-All meetings have a notes doc that is shared with participants before and after the meeting.
-This becomes a useful artifact for remembering past decisions made, and for catching up people who happened to be out during the meeting.
-Recurring meetings share a growing notes doc with dates sections.
-This becomes an artifact documenting the team's work and focus over time.

 Meeting roles require time commitment.
 We aim to share team time commitments equally, so we rotate meeting roles weekly.